MtnDewIt/Shader-Debug-Files/README.md

 # Chud Shaders
 Out of the 26 chud shaders included by default within MS23 / ElDewrito, 25 of them will compile perfectly fine by default.

-Out of the 25 that do compile, 4 of them do exhibit differences between the shader data generated and the data that exists in MS23 / ElDewrito.
+Out of the 25 that do compile, 4 of them exhibit differences between the shader data generated and the data that exists in MS23 / ElDewrito.

 One of the shaders will not compile by default, as this shader's functionality is unknown, and thus no shader source exists for it by default.
 #